 8. Establish Notification and Monitoring Systems – staying informed and knowing what is being said about the company beforehand is essential to staying ahead of unfolding incidents.
-Monitoring systems allows companies to gather intelligence from a range of sources to keep informed and stay ahead of unfolding negative situations or sentiment.
-Before a crisis emerges, this can include using free options such as Google Alerts, or paid professional monitoring services, to track traditional media and trending social clues from staff, supplier and customer conversations.
-Internal processes should also be established that allow front line staff – sales, customer service, support, etc to report potential negative observations directly to the Crisis Communications Team
+Monitoring systems allow companies to gather intelligence from a range of sources to keep informed and stay ahead of unfolding negative situations or sentiments.
+Before a crisis emerges, this can include using free options such as Google Alerts, or paid professional monitoring services, to track traditional media and trending social clues from staff, supplier, and customer conversations.
+Internal processes should also be established that allow front-line staff – sales, customer service, support, etc to report potential negative observations directly to the Crisis Communications Team

 Modern communication systems give crisis responders the ability to reduce manual handling, and consolidate these contact channels into a single, centralised hub.

 Planned, open and effective communication is the key to coping with a crisis.
 Leverage technology to deliver planned, multichannel, 2-way communication streams that keep stakeholders informed, and minimise the risk of financial and your company's reputation harm, and the risk to human life.